Queensland Pathology Training Programs

 Refer to the Royal College of Pathologists of Australasia (RACP) for further information on eligibility and accredited facilities.

 All Australian and New Zealand citizens and applicants with Australian permanent residency who are eligible for appointment will be offered before those with temporary visas.

 Applicants who do not meet the eligibility criteria will not be considered.

 How to apply

 Applicants seeking a position should review the following information:

-- preferencing guides for your training program:
+- review the preferencing guide and role description for your training program:

 - complete and submit an application via the Queensland Health RMO campaign

 - applicants seeking a position in Clinical/Laboratory Haematology need to review the Queensland Haematology Training Network webpage.